 Medical Instructions for Participants

-ATTENTION PARTICIPANTS: In an effort to make the Fifth Third River Bank Run safe and enjoyable, the Race Officials request that you please read the following medical guidelines carefully.
-It is important that participants attempting to participate in a run of this distance be adequately prepared.
-Entrants who have not prepared themselves with proper training should not attempt this course.
+ATTENTION PARTICIPANTS: In an effort to make the Fifth Third River Bank Run safe and enjoyable, please read the following medical guidelines carefully.
+It is important that participants attempting to participate be adequately prepared.
+Participants who have not prepared themselves with proper training should not attempt the 25K course.

-PREVENTION OF PHYSICAL PROBLEMS: Avoid exercising to exhaustion within the week preceding the race.
+PREVENTION OF PHYSICAL PROBLEMS: Avoid exercising to exhaustion within the week preceding your event.
 Remember, you will be participating on yesterday's meals.
-Avoid fatty foods on race day.
-Athletes are encouraged to consume carbohydrates for 3-4 days prior to completion of the race.
+Avoid fatty foods on event day.
+Athletes are encouraged to consume carbohydrates for 3-4 days prior to completion of their eventv.

 Pre-run warm-up should be followed by stretching exercises of the calf, hamstring, quadriceps, groin and trunk muscles.
-If you begin to feel muscle tightness or cramps during the race, stop and stretch.
+If you begin to feel muscle tightness or cramps during your event, stop and stretch.

 Chafing occurs where clothing rubs against the skin.
 Chafing can be prevented by wearing loose-fitting clothing and applying petroleum jelly (available at a pre-event Aid Station on Monroe Avenue north of the starting line) or apply protective bandaging to susceptible areas such as nipples, armpits, neckline, groin and feet.

-You will be one of many runners/walkers, so run/walk defensively.
+You will be one of many participants, so run/walk defensively.
 Watch out for other participants and yield if necessary.

 PACE YOURSELF.
 Don't burn yourself out by starting too quickly.
 Common sense is the key.

-The Information Booth (located at Calder Plaza) can contact the Medical Area (located at Lyon/Ottawa) for the whereabouts of any participants that have dropped out or have been transported to a hospital.
-PLEASE INFORM FAMILY OR FRIENDS OF YOUR PARTICIPANT NUMBER AS THIS WILL ASSIST IN LOCATING THE WHEREABOUTS OF ANY DROP-OUTS.
+Information Tent: Located near Calder Plaza, staff can contact the Medical Area (located near Lyon/Ottawa) for the whereabouts of any participants that have dropped out or have been transported to a hospital.
+PLEASE INFORM FAMILY OR FRIENDS OF YOUR PARTICIPANT NUMBER AS THIS WILL ASSIST IN FINDING YOU IN CASE OF AN EMERGENCY.